1987 Seniors' British Open

 The 1987 Seniors' British Open was a professional golf tournament for players aged 50 and above and the first Seniors' British Open (later known as the Senior Open Championship), held from 23 to 26 July at Turnberry Golf Resort in South Ayrshire, Scotland, United Kingdom.

 In 2018, the tournament was, as all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and a PGA Tour Champions (at the time named the Senior PGA Tour) event.

 52-year-old Neil Coles won by one stroke over Bob Charles.

-During the opening round of the tournament, the weather was calm and Coles lead the field with a 4-under-par score of 66.
+During the opening round of the tournament, the weather was calm and Coles led the field with a 4-under-par score of 66.
 On the second day, there were strong winds on the course and the lowest score was 72, achieved by two players, Peter Butler and Brian Huggett.
-On the fourth and last day of competition, it was both blowing strong and raining and the only score under par was made by Bob Charles, with a 3-under-par score of 67.
+On the fourth and final day of competition, it was both blowing strong and raining and the only score under par was made by Bob Charles, with a 3-under-par score of 67.

 A £500 bonus prize was awarded to John Panton, as the leading player over 70 years of age.